Discord-g/Discord-g/README.md

     alt="Bootstrap" width="50" height="50"/>
 </div>
 <h1>🎮 What I am studying and my interests ✏️</h1>
 <p>I'm currently trying to improve my skills as a Front-End developer, but also studyng ExpressJS and NodeJs so I can be a Back-End/Full-Stack developer.
-I have game development as a hobby, working mostly with Unity; I graduated as a Computer Engineer, studying programming, electronic circuits, AI and Microcontrollers/Microcomputers.
+I'm passionate about game development and often do it as a hobby; I graduated as a Computer Engineer, studying programming, electronic circuits, AI and Microcontrollers/Microcomputers.
 I also love drawing, gaming, animation, cinema and reading.</p>
 <p align="center">
     <img src="https://media1.tenor.com/m/PLIr_VkF6ywAAAAC/ghostedvpn-hacker-cat.gif" />
 </p>